pete-sh/GetData_Project/README.md

 ## Data processing

 ### Preconditions
-The script expects the data to be already available on the local disk.
+The script "run_analysis.R" expects the data to be already available on the local disk.
 To adapt the source path to your own configuration, please set the variables "WD_BASE" and "WD_INPUT" accordingly.